 Cooking methods can also affect phosphorus content of the meat.
 Roasting preserves the most phosphorus, while boiling reduces levels by about 25% (

-Summary Chicken and turkey are both excellent sources of phosphorus, especially the light meat.
-One cup (140 grams) provides more than 40% of the RDI.
+Chicken and turkey are both excellent sources of phosphorus, especially the light meat.
+Each 3-oz (85-g) serving provides nearly 16% of the DV.
 Roasting preserves more of the phosphorus than boiling.

 Like with poultry, cooking method can affect the phosphorus content of pork.

-Dry heat cooking preserves 90% of the phosphorus, while boiling can reduce phosphorus levels by roughly 25% in chicken and beef, though more research is needed on pork specifically (
+Dry heat cooking preserves 90% of the phosphorus.
+Meanwhile, boiling has been shown to reduce phosphorus levels by roughly 25% in chicken and beef, though more research is needed on pork specifically (

-Summary Pork is a good source of phosphorus, containing around 200 mg per three ounces (85 grams).
+Pork is a good source of phosphorus, containing around 230 mg per 3 oz (85 g).
 Dry heat cooking is the best way to preserve the phosphorus content.

 Organ meats, such as brain and liver, are excellent sources of highly absorbable phosphorus.

-Chicken liver, which is often used to make the French delicacy pâté, contains 53% of the RDI per three ounces (85 grams) (13).
+Chicken liver, which is often used to make the French delicacy pâté, contains 30% of the DV per 3 oz (85 g) (

-Summary Organ meats are incredibly nutrient-dense, and contain large amounts of phosphorus and other vitamins and minerals.
-Brain and liver both contain roughly 50% of the RDI per 3-ounce (85-gram) serving.
+Organ meats are incredibly nutrient-dense, and contain large amounts of phosphorus and other vitamins and minerals.
+Brain and liver both contain 26%–30% of the DV per 3-oz (85-g) serving.

 Many types of seafood are good sources of phosphorus.

-Cuttlefish, a mollusk related to squid and octopus, is the richest source, supplying 70% of the RDI in one 3-ounce (85-gram) cooked serving (14).
+Cuttlefish, a mollusk related to squid and octopus, is one of the richest sources, supplying 39% of the DV in each 3-oz (85-g) cooked serving (

-Some of these foods, like salmon, sardines and mackerel, are also good sources of the anti-inflammatory omega-3 fatty acids that may protect against cancer, heart disease and other chronic illnesses (16, 20, 22,
+Some of these foods, like salmon, sardines, and mackerel, are also good sources of the anti-inflammatory omega-3 fatty acids that may protect against cancer, heart disease, and other chronic illnesses (

-Summary Many different types of seafood are rich in phosphorus.
-Cuttlefish provides the most, with 493 mg of phosphorus per serving.
+Many different types of seafood are rich in phosphorus.
+Cuttlefish is one of the best sources, with 493 mg of phosphorus per serving.

-Summary Low-fat dairy products like milk, cottage cheese and yogurt are excellent sources of phosphorus, providing at least 30% of the RDI per serving.
+Dairy products like milk, cottage cheese and yogurt are excellent sources of phosphorus, providing at least 10% of the DV per serving.

 Sunflower and pumpkin seeds also contain large amounts of phosphorus.

-Pumpkin and sunflower seeds can be enjoyed as a snack, sprinkled on salads, blended into nut butters or used in pesto, and are a great alternative for people who are allergic to peanuts or tree nuts.
+Nevertheless, pumpkin and sunflower seeds can still be enjoyed as a snack, sprinkled on salads, blended into nut butters, or used in pesto and are a great alternative for people who are allergic to peanuts or tree nuts.

-Summary Sunflower and pumpkin seeds contain large amounts of the storage form of phosphorus called phytic acid, which humans can’t digest.
-Sprouting the seeds can help make the phosphorus available for absorption.
+Sunflower and pumpkin seeds contain large amounts of the storage form of phosphorus called phytic acid, which humans can’t digest.
+However, they can be a versatile and nutritious addition to your diet.

 Most nuts are good sources of phosphorus, but Brazil nuts top the list.
-Just a 1/2-cup (67 grams) of Brazil nuts provides more than 2/3 of the RDI for adults (36).
+Just 1 oz (28 g) of Brazil nuts provides 16% of the DV (

-They are also great sources of plant-based protein, antioxidants and minerals.
+They are also great sources of healthy fats, antioxidants, and minerals.
 Eating them regularly is linked with better heart health (

 Like seeds, most of the phosphorus in nuts is stored as phytic acid, which is not digestible by humans.
 Soaking may help, though not all studies agree (

-Summary Many nuts, and especially Brazil nuts, are good sources of phosphorus, containing at least 40% of the RDI per 1/2-cup (67-gram) serving.
+Many nuts, and especially Brazil nuts, are good sources of phosphorus, containing at least 16% of the DV per ounce (28 g).